-- liaising with NSW Government Communities and Justice-Child Protection Services for appropriate processes to ensure chain of evidence is not destroyed or compromised - not undertaking and investigating the allegation whilst the Child Protection Helpline or the Police are conducting an investigation - removal of the educator or staff member from a role with contact with children or young people until authorities conclude their investigation
+- liaising with the Department of Communities and Justice (DCJ), NSW Police and Office of Children's Guardian for appropriate processes to ensure chain of evidence is not destroyed or compromised - not undertaking and investigating the allegation whilst the Child Protection Police or Office of Children's Guardian are conducting an investigation - follow directions from the DCJ and NSW Police that may include removal of the educator or staff member (who is the subject of allegations) immediately from a role with contact with children or young people until authorities conclude their investigation.

-Management may undertake an investigation if the Child Protection Helpline or the Police are not conducting their own investigation or if their action has concluded.
+Management may undertake an investigation if Child Protection or the Police are not conducting their own investigation or if their action has concluded.
 Management will:

-- give the educator, staff member, student or volunteer the opportunity to provide their version of - document the details of the breach, including the versions of all parties - record the outcome clearly and without bias - ensure the matters in relation to the breach are kept confidential - reach a decision based on discussion and consideration of all evidence.
+- give the educator, staff member, student or volunteer the opportunity to provide their version of events - document the details of the breach, including the versions of all parties - record the outcome clearly and without bias - ensure the matters in relation to the breach are kept confidential - reach a decision based on discussion and consideration of all evidence.